-Your warehouse layout should streamline the movement of products through each department and make all of your distribution center processes easier.
+Your warehouse layout should remove inefficiencies streamline the movement of products through each department and make all of your distribution center processes easier, from receiving shipments to auditing your warehouse.
 For example, your packing department should be located near your loading docks, not near receiving.
-This ties in heavily with our distribution center best practices and procedures.
+Optimizing your warehouse layout like this ties in heavily with our distribution center best practices and procedures.

 You should also consider the order-picking process you plan to use.
 Let’s say you operate a food warehouse, and you have three different zones: dry goods, refrigerated foods, and frozen foods.
 It would be smart to plan the zones in that order, with dry goods farthest from your loading dock because those items can withstand greater temperature fluctuations.